site2site/site2site.github.io/programs/rolling-live-feed/scenario.md

 ---
 layout: app
 style: program
-title: Rolling Screen Project
+title: Rolling Live Feed
-app: Rolling Screen Project
+app: Rolling Live Feed
 ---
-##	Rolling Screen Project
+##	Rolling Live Feed

 Sensors detect occupied workstations and project their desktops onto a large screen in the office, switching screens every 15 minutes.

 ## Scenario
-To promote productivity and collaboration, the progress of each person working at the office will be projected in the space for 15 minutes at intervals depending on the occupancy of the office.
+To promote productivity and collaboration, the desktop of each person working at the office will be projected in the space for 15 minutes at intervals depending on the occupancy of the office.
+This can be done locally within a single office, or across multiple international workspaces.

 ![Experience Collage](https://raw.github.com/dinamahmoud/site2site.github.io/master/programs/rolling-screen-projector/images/diagram.jpg)